aadya9921/VSD-FPGA-INTERNSHIP/TASK4/README.md

 * `IO_UART_DAT_bit` is used to transmit UART data.
 * `IO_UART_CNTL_bit` provides UART status information.
 * UART communication is handled through dedicated memory-mapped registers.
+* The LED logic is directly implemented inside the SoC.
+A write to the LED memory-mapped address updates the LED register and changes the LED outputs.
 * `IO_rdata` returns peripheral data to the processor during read operations.

 ## Step 2: Writing the IP RTL